 The entrance to the cathedral is opposite the baptistery and consists of 3 large bronze doors.
 If you look closely, you can see the stories the doors tell.
 You enter the cathedral and check in with the worker on your left.

-Please note: Admission to Pisa Cathedral is free, but you must have purchased a ticket for another location within the Miracle Square complex (such as the entrance to the Leaning Tower), so keep your ticket to get into the cathedral afterwards.
+Please note: Admission to the Pisa Cathedral is free, but you must have purchased a ticket for another location within the Square of Miracles complex (such as the entrance to the Leaning Tower).
+So you need to keep your ticket to get into the cathedral.
 The cathedral is open daily from 10:00-20:00 (13:00-20:00 on Sundays and public holidays).
+Book a ticket for the Cathedral and the Leaning Tower.

 The Romanesque bell tower is 55.86 m high on the shortest side and up to 56.67 m on the longest side and consists of 8 floors.
 The tower took 200 years to complete, but the work itself took only 20 years.